Szunti/st/README.md

 This is a modified st to fit my needs.
-Mailing lists of all suckless projects and wikis with link of every versions of patches instead of git repos are too inconvenient for me.
+Mailing lists combining all suckless projects and wikis linking every versions of patches instead of git repos are too inconvenient for me.

 Notable changes:
 - Scrollback buffer patch with small fixes, eg. can't scroll back more than was written, no scrollback on alternate screen
 - Scrolling with mouse, patch on suckless wiki was buggy
-- Decreased latency: instead of using fixed fps redraw (almost) as soon as possible, except when there is a lot of text then back to fixed fps for speed
+- Decreased latency: instead of using fixed fps, redraw (almost) immediately, except when there is a lot of text, then back to fixed fps for speed
-- Small artificial delay added after input to fight flickering eg. mpv status line.
+- Small artificial delay added after input to fight flickering (eg. mpv status line).
 May still flicker ocassionally.
 Sadly it's a compromise between latency and flickering
 - Xresources patch